 Although I was raised on mostly soul food, I like to switch it up and cook a variety of cuisines.
 I’m not afraid to experiment and attempt to make dishes that I enjoy when dining out.
 Trying new dishes keeps cooking fun.
 I may not always get it right the first time.
 But I can usually get close enough to satisfy my craving.
 This Tofu Pad Thai was spot on.
 I absolutely love pad thai, and it blew my mind when I realized how quick & easy it is to make at home.
 The special ingredient is the tamarind concentrate in the sauce.
 It’s what gives pad thai it’s unique flavor.

 This Tofu Pad Thai is gluten free and vegetarian friendly- if you leave out the fish sauce.
 You can substitute it with tamari (gluten-free soy sauce) for the umami flavor.
 You can also omit the egg if you don’t eat them, and feel free to substitute the tofu with another protein of your choice.
+You can even try my Pepper Tuna Steak Recipe for a nice twist.
 It only takes about 30 minutes to prepare this dish.
+After you try this recipe, you may never go back to your favorite Thai spot again.
+Well at least not for Pad Thai.
 Now let’s get to the recipe.

 Tofu Pad Thai

 - 7 oz extra firm tofu (pressed & cubed)

 - 2 cloves garlic (crushed)